ardanlabs/gotraining/reading/design_guidelines.md

 * Interfaces with more than one method has more than one reason to change.

-* You must do your best to guess what data could change over time and consider how these changes will affect the software.
+* You must do your best to understand what could change and decouple those aspects of your code.

-* Uncertainty about the data is not a license to guess but a directive to decouple.
+* Uncertainty about change is not a license to guess but a directive to STOP and learn more.

-* You must understand how changes to the data affects the other parts of your code that depend on it.

 * Recognizing and minimizing cascading changes across the code is a way to architect adaptability and stability in your software.